Herschel Island: Application of law against Indigenous population

-In 1909, the Herschel Island police hired their first special constable.
+In 1909, the first special constable was hired on Herschel Island.
 Generally, the cooperation of the Inuvialuit population, who worked as specials, and the general support the Mounted Police by the local population enabled the policing system on Herschel Island.

 Canadian lawmen began to act in the area as arbiters of British justice and tended to be determined to apply their systems of law aggressively, as they felt they had been lenient in other regional murder trials.
 Members of the Inuvialuit population recollect a random application of law against the Indigenous population, including episodes of rape and assault by white police against Inuvialuit women.
 Inuvialuit women also recollect that white police would threaten them with prison time or hangings unless they were married to Inuvialuit men.